List of Congregational churches: United Kingdom

-Following is a list of notable churches in the U.K. that are identified as Congregational, either currently or historically.
+These are notable churches in the U.K. that are identified as Congregational, either currently or historically.

 United States

 In the United States, numerous Congregational churches are notable, some for their buildings that are listed on the National Register of Historic Places and/or on state and local historic registers.
 This list in progress includes most NRHP-listed buildings and other notable American congregations, too.